LarsVandenberghe/CryptoCoin/README.md

 Compiled executable:
 =======
 For easy installation, download the CryptoCoin.zip file.
 Extract the file and open it.
-(Don't remove the other files!)
+(Don't delete any files extracted!)

 Source code installation guide: